hunyaochong/stock-watchlist-alert-agent/README.md

 1. The system makes multiple API calls which may take time to complete
 2. If you have many watchlists with many instruments, the total processing time will increase
 3. The script includes logging to help identify any performance bottlenecks
+4. Less popular or well known stocks and tickers may reflect incorrect information.
+Please be wary of this when reading through the email summary.

 ## For Contributors